 - Be as specific as possible when providing detailed plans for the following:

 - Project plans about how the proposed project will help (or will continue to help) your organization reach its overarching goals.
 How does this project support your organizational goals?

 - Fundraising plans for how your organization plans to fully fund the proposed project, including matching grants and collaborative partnerships.
 How will the project be fully funded?

 - Impact expectations and project evaluation plans for how your organization will determine if the project was a success and if it met your expectations.

 - Be specific and provide additional evidence for how your organization and its existing efforts are directly helping your organization fulfill its mission.

-Important note: Adhering to the aforementioned suggestions in no way guarantees your application will be approved by The Stuller Family Foundation Board of Directors.
+Important note: Adhering to the aforementioned suggestions above in no way guarantees The Stuller Family Foundation Board will approve your application.

 Does The Stuller Family Foundation conduct site visits?

 The Stuller Family Foundation occasionally requests and/or conducts site visits.
 Invitations to visit your organization’s facility are welcome; however, the Foundation staff and the Board of Directors will determine the need for a site visit.

 Which type of budgetary items are acceptable to fund using the foundation’s grant?